-Jewelry investment can be profitable if you know how to do it correctly – and there are plenty of ways to do it incorrectly.
+Jewelry and diamond investment can be profitable if you know how to do it correctly – and there are plenty of ways to do it incorrectly.
 Luckily, we’ve provided you with plenty of resources to help you make the best decisions in your venture; so read on to learn if jewelry investment is right for you!

 Where should I purchase investment jewelry?